ISE Cryptography — Lecture 06

 • Request signatures on \(m_1\) and \(m_2\), forge a signature on their product

-• The algebraic structure of RSA is the attack surface
+• The algebraic structure of RSA is the attack surface, so we need to destroy it before signing

-• The hash destroys the algebraic structure that enables the homomorphism attack
+• The hash destroys the algebraic structure that enables the homomorphism, for real this time

 • Given a trapdoor permutation \(\mathcal{T} = (G, F, I)\) over \(\mathcal{X}\) and a hash \(H : \mathcal{M} \to \mathcal{X}\)